SimplifyJobs/Summer2025-Internships/.github/README-scripts.md

 ## High Level Overview

 Internships are stored in `listings.json`.
-This file is added edited by submitting a `new_internship` or `edit_internship` issue form.
+This file is edited by submitting a `new_internship` or `edit_internship` issue form.
 Once an `approved` label is attached to one of these issues, a github action will run and automatically edit listings.json with the new information.
 An external microservice runs a separate script once per day which fetches internships from Simplify's database, adds them to listings.json, then updates the corresponding `README` with the new internships from Simplify and contributors.

 See information about each of these steps below.